hyejiniya/WIT-Income-Expense/README.md

 #### 1️⃣ Load Existing Data by ID
 Click **“Load to Update”** to auto-fill the form with the existing expenses data.
+Note: After loading the data, the “Submit” button will be replaced by “Update.”
 ![Load Expenses to Update](./images/expenses_update_load.png)

 #### 2️⃣ Fill in Updated Data